dh107/dh107.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Da Huo, a researcher working on climate change and greenhouse gas (GHG) emissions.
-I am the lead developer of the Carbon Monitor Cities dataset (https://cities.carbonmonitor.org/), which is the first near-real-time daily CO2 emission dataset for 1500+ cities.
-I am also modeling life cycle GHG emissions for vehicle fleets to guide decarbonisation policies, and developed AI-powered tools for low-carbon mining.
-I am currently working as a Project Lead on GHG emissions and energy systems modelling at the City of Toronto.
+I am Da Huo, my research centers on the drivers, impacts and mitigation of climate change, with a particular focus on greenhouse gas (GHG) emissions quantification and reduction.
+I am a Project Lead at the City of Toronto.

 My background
 ======
 I received my Ph.D. from Texas A&M University in 2020.
 I received my M.Sc. from Rice University and B.Sc. from Tongji University.
-I am a Rising Stars in Clean Energy post-doctoral fellow at the University of Toronto, and I have worked as a post-doctoral researcher at Queen’s University and Tsinghua University.
+I have worked as a post-doctoral researcher at the University of Toronto, Queen's University and Tsinghua University.

 Planetary health is the ultimate concern of my research, my recent work provide model, data, AI-powered tools, and quantitative analysis to support climate change science and mitigation strategies.

+ I am the lead developer of the Carbon Monitor Cities dataset (https://cities.carbonmonitor.org/), which is the first near-real-time daily CO2 emission dataset for 1500+ cities.
+I have studied life cycle GHG emissions for vehicle fleets to guide decarbonisation policies, and developed AI models for low-carbon mining.

 My research
 ======